awarnes/challenge/host-name-field-rendering.md

 )
 ```

-This function doesn't need to maintain state or rely particularly heavily on any React lifecylce methods.
+As simply a display function, it doesn't need to maintain state or rely particularly heavily on any React lifecycle methods.
 Instead it will just simply spit out JSX as needed.